MolecularAI/REINVENT4/README.md

 R-group replacement, linker design, molecule optimization, and other small molecule design tasks.
 At its heart, REINVENT uses a Reinforcement Learning (RL) algorithm to generate optimized molecules compliant with a user defined property profile defined as a multi-component score.

-See AUTHORS.md for paper references.
+A preprint is available on ChemRxiv: [REINVENT4: Modern AI-Driven Generative Molecule Design](https://chemrxiv.org/engage/chemrxiv/article-details/65463cafc573f893f1cae33a).
+See AUTHORS.md for references to previous papers.

 Requirements